Tai chi: United States

 Tung Hu Ling, son of Dong Yingjie and a pioneer in the spread of tai chi outside of China, was invited for a teaching tour of Los Angeles, San Francisco, New York, Toronto, and Hawaii organized by Huang and Ho'o from 1966 to 1967 During that tour Tung taught for a term at Huang's Los Angeles school assisted by Ho'o, who said that was "the first time a tai chi master came to us."
 Within a year Tung returned to found a school in Hawaii later led by his son Dong Zengchen and now by his grandson Alex Dong who is based in New York, while in 1971 his son Tung Kai Ying founded a school in Los Angeles now run by Kai Ying's son Tung Chen-wei, and from those centers the family has grown a global network of schools and workshops.

 Cheng Man-ch'ing opened his Shr Jung Tai Chi School after he moved to New York from Taiwan in 1964.
 Unlike the older generation of practitioners, Cheng was cultured and educated in American ways, and thus was able to transcribe Yang's dictation into a written manuscript that became the de facto manual for Yang style.
 Cheng felt Yang's traditional 108-movement form was unnecessarily long and repetitive, which makes it difficult to learn.
 He thus created a shortened 37-movement version that he taught in his schools.
 Cheng's form became the dominant form in the eastern United States until other teachers immigrated in larger numbers in the 1990s.
 He taught until his death in 1975.

 Canada

+Chen Zhonghua arrived as a Chen style practitioner, teacher, and author from Shandong, China.
+He studied under two experts of the eighteenth generation of Chen-style tai chi, Hong Junsheng and Feng Zhiqiang (冯志强, 1928–2012).
+In 1985 he and his family emigrated to Canada, where he began to promote Hong's version of Chen-style tai chi to a western audience.

-Moy Lin-shin arrived in Toronto, Canada, from China in 1970, where he started teaching tai chi and related internal arts.
+Another is Moy Lin-shin who arrived in Toronto, Canada, from China in 1970, where he started teaching tai chi and related internal arts.